 There are many other ways to postpone your taxable income.
 For instance, you can contribute to a traditional IRA, buy permanent life insurance (the cash value part grows tax deferred), or invest in certain savings bonds.
 You may want to speak with a tax professional about your tax planning options.

-You may also be able to minimize your federal income taxes by shifting income to family members who are in a lower tax bracket.
+You may also be able to minimize your federal income taxes by shifting some income to family members who are in a lower tax bracket.
 For example, if you own stock that produces dividend income, one option might be to gift the stock to your children.
-After you've made the gift, the dividends will represent income to them rather than to you.
-This may lower your family's overall tax burden.
-Keep in mind that you can make a tax-free gift of up to $14,000 (the amount was $13,000 for 2012) per year per recipient without incurring federal gift tax.
+After you've made the gift, the dividends will represent income to them rather than to you, potentially lowering your family's overall tax burden.
+Keep in mind that you can make a tax-free gift of up to $16,000 (in 2022, $15,000 in 2021, and could increase in future years) per year per recipient without incurring federal gift tax.

 However, look out for the kiddie tax rules.
-Under these rules, for children (1) under age 18, or (2) under age 19 (or full-time students under age 24) who don't earn more than one-half of their financial support, any unearned income over $2,000 in 2013 ($1,900 for 2012) is taxed at the parent's marginal tax rate.
+Under these rules, for children under age 18, or children under age 19 (or full-time students under age 24) who don't earn more than one-half of their financial support, any unearned income over $2,300 (in 2022, $2,200 in 2021) is taxed at the parents' tax rates.
 Also, be sure to check the laws of your state before giving securities to minors.